IkerOwO/Simple-DiscordBot-in-Py/README.md

 'Pip install discord'

 I also recommend placing the API KEY on anther .py file and importing it to the main one

+I've also explained some of the commands used on the file.